ProjectEvergreen/www.greenwoodjs.dev/CONTRIBUTING.md

 # Contributing

 Thanks for contributing to the GreenwoodJS website!
-This document aims to help guide contributions into the project.
+This document aims to help guide contributions into this project.

 ## Project Structure